 Goat yoga costs slightly more than a regular yoga class because you’re paying for the care of happy, trained goats.

 If you’re an animal lover and don’t mind some of the unexpected occurrences that sometimes happen when furry friends are around (poop, pee, small nips on the fingers), then goat yoga can be a blast.

 Of course, not everyone wants to combine an appreciation for animals with their yoga practice.

 Are the goats not suffering?

 Of all farm animals, goats are some of the most carefree and happy (especially when they’re in adorable baby yoga clothes).
-At yoga farms, trained handlers are present and helping to lead classes.
+At yoga farms, trained handlers are present and help to lead classes.

-Goats are also trained to be around humans, and humans, likewise, receive instruction on how to stay safe and treat the goats carefully and with respect.
+The goats are trained to be around humans, and humans, likewise, receive instruction on how to stay safe and treat the goats carefully and with respect.